llvm/circt/docs/Motivation.md

 cost.
 Accelerators typically implement compute structures, interconnect, and memory hierarchies optimized for particular workloads.
-Optimizing memory and communication is often more important for overall design goals than optimizing the computing structures[@dallymemorywall].
+Optimizing memory and communication is often more important for overall design goals than optimizing the computing structures.
 Accelerators are almost always programmable to some extent, in order to allow them to operate on a set of similar workloads, although they are typically much less programmable than general purpose architectures.

-Accelerators are often so valuable because of their specialization that they may be included in devices even when they are not constantly used[@hadi11darksilicon].
+Accelerators are often so valuable because of their specialization that they may be included in devices even when they are not constantly used.

-The need for specialization has led to a wide variety of accelerators in some areas, such as machine learning[@hotchips2019].
+The need for specialization has led to a wide variety of accelerators in some areas, such as machine learning.
 Programming a wide variety of accelerators from a wide scope of design languages is a significant challenge.
 MLIR addresses this by using many abstractions called *dialects*.
 Individual design languages are typically associated